 On the rare occasions that Gullit did not make football look like fine art, his picture-perfect dreads did the job.

 The streets won't forget.
 The Nike headband and the toothy grin were bad news for defenders.
-It meant Ronaldinho was ready and when Ronaldinho was ready, he could not be stopped.
+It meant Ronaldinho was ready, and when Ronaldinho was ready, he could not be stopped.
 Not even by yanking his locks.

 10. Chris Waddle